 Some of the most common styles of yoga in the Western region are Vinyasa, Ashtanga, Kundalini, Power, Restorative, Hatha, and Bikram or Hot yoga.

 By the way, if you want to learn how to celebrate the Dussehra festival, we have the details for you.
+Also, if you practice yoga and are wondering about online classes, check out which one is better: Glo vs Alo Moves?

 The amazing benefits of yoga may affect each person differently.
 Most claim that it helps them to relax and relieve stress.
 Others find themselves feeling better and more healthy.
 Yoga can refine every aspect of yourself, inside and out.